AtharvaTilewale/AtharvaTilewale/README.md

 ## About Me

 I'm a computational biologist with a passion for turning complex biological data into actionable insights.
-My work focuses on **drug discovery, microbiome research, and molecular dynamics simulations**.
+My work focuses on **drug discovery, protein engineering, and molecular dynamics simulations**.
 I enjoy building open-source tools that empower researchers and accelerate scientific discovery.

-> 🚀 **My Vision**: To build an AI-driven bioinformatics operating system and automated pipelines that redefine how we approach challenges in the life sciences.
+> **My Vision**: To design AI-powered pipelines and platforms that accelerate drug discovery, genome analysis, and systems biology — making breakthroughs in healthcare and biotechnology more accessible.

 ---